cailllev/APFEL/Threat_Modelling.md

  - delete keyfile, no more decripting possible
    - none, same as with normal rsa, if keyfile gone, you done
    - => as safe as rsa

+## Conclusion
+Regarding all mentioned attacks above, this only has potential attack vectors in the RSA or Password aspects.
+But the password and RSA requirements are up to date, so this is at least as secure as any service that uses passwords or 2048bit RSA.